exasol/script-languages/README.md

                    --bucket-name <bucket-name> --path-in-bucket <path/in/bucket>
 ```

-Note: The tool exaslct tries to reuse as much as possible or the previous build or tries to pull already exising images from Docker Hub.
+Note: The tool `exaslct` tries to reuse as much as possible of the previous build or tries to pull already exising images from Docker Hub.

 ## Force a rebuild

 Sometimes it is necessary to force a rebuild of a flavor.
-A typical reason is to update the dependencies and
+A typical reason is to update the dependencies in order to
-with this patch bugs and security vulnerabilities in the installed dependencies.
+fix bugs and security vulnerabilities in the installed dependencies.
 To force a rebuild the command line option --force-rebuild can be used
 with basically all commands of ./exaslct, except the clean commands.